nwiizo/cargo-autodd/README.md

 ## Overview

 cargo-autodd simplifies Rust dependency management by automatically adding required crates to your Cargo.toml based on `use` statements and `extern crate` declarations in your code.
-Similar to how `goimports` works in Go, it helps maintain clean and accurate dependency lists.

 ## Features